Trying to Heal from a Bad Church Experience?

 I would blow up at family and friends, had chronic fatigue, and would get triggered in religious spaces and at social events.

+I felt betrayed by God (and guilty for feeling betrayed).
+I wondered if my whole life had been a waste.
 And I worried that I would live the rest of my life disconnected from the clarity, confidence, and connectedness I had once felt.

-Ultimately, I realized that there are 5 core components needed to move forward from church trauma.
+Ultimately, I realized that there are 4 core components needed to move forward from church trauma.

 The implementation will look different for each person in their unique journey, but without these core elements, we stay stuck.